|

 data of the intrados geometry: joints among arch stones rows may be worked

 out trough the intrados points.
+The survey 2000 of the

 stone joints is here next sampled in the following chart: